 It was very lonely for a while, to be an Evangelical and an activist,” he told me.
 “I was brought up in the heart of the Fundamentalist tradition, the kind where every Sunday you pledge ‘I put my all on the altar.’
 I went to a small Fundamentalist college in upstate New York, and I didn't start to re‐examine anything until 1961 when I went to the University of Chicago for graduate work.
 There I was very much taken with Martin Luther King's prophetic calls.
 I went to anti-war rallies.
 I started working with the American Friends’ Service Committee.
 I was against being [drafted].
 I felt that being critical of the social dimension was a direct extension of the religion that says, ‘Put your all on the altar,’...

-David Schwatrz argues, in his book Moral Minority, reports that for Richard Mouw
+In his book Moral Minority, David Schwartz reports that for Richard Mouw